 Visit the NYC Nonprofits NRC webpage

-New York City is the first major city to establish an indirect cost rate funding initiative to pay nonprofits' full indirect cost rates.
+New York City is the first major city to establish an indirect cost rate funding initiative to pay nonprofits' indirect cost rates.
 MOCS co-leads this initiative with the Mayor's Office of Management and Budget (OMB).

 Visit the NYC Nonprofits Indirect Implementation webpage